forestdb/forestdb.org/models/2025-problang-comparison-class.md

+**Rational Speech Act Background**
+- This model uses the Rational Speech Act (RSA) framework, which treats communication as a kind of recursive reasoning between speakers and listeners.
+This recursive structure means that a listener (L1) interprets an utterance by simulating a speaker (S1), who in turn is assumed to reason about a literal listener (L0).
+In this case, when someone says “John is tall,” the listener doesn't just guess how tall John is - they also think about who John is being compared to (like gymnasts or the general population).
+The model captures this by letting the listener infer both John’s height and the comparison group at the same time.
+This dual inference process is important in modeling the kind of nuanced interpretation humans perform effortlessly in everyday language use.

 **Helper Function**
-- A simple function to calculate the exponential of a number.
+- First, the model defines a simple function that is used to convert log-probabilities (that are returned by Gaussian/normal distributions) into regular probabilities.
+This is done by calculating the exponential of a number.
-- Used later for converting log-probabilities to probabilities.

 ~~~~
 var exp = function(x){ return Math.exp(x) }
 ~~~~

-**Height Space Discretization & Superordinate Params**
+**Height Space Discretization**
-- Controls how finely we discretize, or split up, the range of possible heights.
+- Next, the binParam controls how finely we discretize, or split up, the range of possible heights.
+The reason the continuous variables are split up is to make the computation easier for WebPPL.
-- Defines the distribution for the general population (the "superordinate" comparison class).
+- The superordinate parameters are also introduced here.
+This defines the distribution for the general population (the "superordinate" comparison class).
 We have a mean of 0 and a standard deviation of 1, which is just a normal distribution.
-- Heights are not used in a literal way***
+- It's important to note that in this model, heights are not used in a literal way; instead, we have standardized values (or z-scores).
+This helps the model be more generalizable and not limited to height values only.

 ~~~~
 // discretization